Noelle516/ScrapyforSEO/README.md

 ### Installing Scrapy

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a virtualenv running

 1. Open the Anaconda Prompt (can be found by looking up Anaconda in Start Menu)
 2. Create a virtualenv